IHCaTHB-Starbound-Workshop/sbtool-mrmt/DOC.md

   * `.mrmtdialtype.` with the name of the vanilla species whos dialog you would like to borrow.
   * `.descstring.` with the text you would like your species to repeat on inspecting something, only used for 'repeat' style.

-4. Copy the contents of your copy of the dialog module into the folder of your mod.
+4. Copy the contents of your copy of the object description module into the folder of your mod.
+Remove the old empty folder.

-Description module generated with help from [Starbound Race Description Patcher - Compiler tool] by [GTG3000].
+> Description module generated with help from [Starbound Race Description Patcher - Compiler tool] by [GTG3000].

----

 #### extras

 Templates for dungeons and unique npcs will be released as a seperate project.

----

 ### the folder structure